Kimanko-pod-Sosnami/Kimanko-pod-Sosnami.github.io/_pages/offer.md

 floor there is a fully equipped kitchen that can be used by guests and a kids corner with toys, color books, ...

 <br />
-We highly recommend our guesthouse for people who value peace, nature lovers and families with children.
+We highly recommend our guesthouse for people who value peace and quiet, nature lovers and families with children.

 <br />
 The large garden surrounding the guesthouse is available for guests.
 There are picnic benches and a spot for campfires.